ErisDS/Migrate/README.md

 <h2>More Information</h2>

-<p>To download the script or for more information, including full instructions with sreenshots please see the project's webpage at: <a href="http://erisds.co.uk/projects/migrate">erisds.co.uk/projects/migrate</a></p>
+<p>For more details please see the blog post at: <a href="http://hannah.wf/migrate-announcement">hannah.wf/migrate-announcement</a></p>

+<h2>Contribute</h2>
+Feel free to raise bugs and open PRs.
+Try to keep to the existing code style.
+If you're interested in becoming a committer drop me a message.

 <h2>Changelog</h2>